bgokden/veri-python-text-search-demo/README.md

 ```

 This will take a couple of minutes.
 A pid file will be stored under `tmp` folder, you can kill the `veri` instance with this pid later.
+As a side note, there is a data retention period which is 1 day by default.
+If you don't use a data for a day it will be deleted.

 Now you are ready to Search:
 ```python